kazewong/lecture-notes/Engineering/SoftwareEngineeringForDataScience/lab/python.typ

 === Step 4: Build and install

 It is time to build and install our package!
-To build binary that you can distribute, you can run the following command:
+To build binary that you can distribute, first install `build` with `pip install build`, then you can run the following command:
 ```bash
 python -m build
 ```